mrmichaelgallen/Portfolio-for-MichaelAllen/readme.md

 * Hack the Dot in Portland on February 4, 2016 - [Team Minnow](https://github.com/mrmichaelgallen/PersonalSpace-Rehab)

 #### Code for America
+* Project to allow users to snap a photo of an issue and send it to the appropriate government agency
 * Future Projects